Skip to main contentSkip to navigationSkip to search

 Management

 Several factors help define the appropriate treatment of NET, including tumor location, invasiveness, hormone secretion, and proliferation.
 Surgery is often performed either as a cure or for symptom relief.
-In secretory tumors, somatostatin analogs are used to relieve symptoms by blocking the release of hormones.
+In secretory tumors, somatostatin receptor ligands (SRL) are used to relieve symptoms by blocking the release of hormones.